 There are some issues that come into play with Straw Bales, however, when confronted by moisture or mold.

-Yet if food in the future is scarce, perhaps we will not turn our nose at having vibrant farms for simple snacks built within the walls of our homes.
+Yet if the food in the future is scarce, perhaps we will not turn our nose to having vibrant farms for simple snacks built within the walls of our homes.

 One of the oldest building materials, Straw Bales may well with some progressive innovation become of the most important in centuries to come.